• Home

 • Recipes

-You are here: Home / Food and Recipes / Soup / Sardinian Minestrone Soup
+You are here: Home / Food and Recipes / Soup / Sardinian Minestrone Soup for Longevity

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-January 22, 2020 by Rebecca Forstadt-Olkowski 9 Comments
+by Rebecca Forstadt-Olkowski 9 Comments

 The word “Minestrone” comes from the word “Minestra,” which means dish up and serve.
 There are variations ranging from thick and dense to more of a broth.
 It was originally known as Cucina Povera – or cuisine for the poor.
-A peasant may have killed a rabbit, or another type of meat used the bones as broth, and cooked up a soup made with beans and available vegetables.
+A peasant may have killed a rabbit, or another type of meat used the bones as broth and cooked up a soup made with beans and available vegetables.

 Enjoy this Recipe!